jr-cologne/db-class/README.md

 **Attention**: Do not change the error codes/keys as long as you don't modify the class according to that!
 When you change the error code of an error and then just use the database class as normal, it will not work as expected!

-Besides from that you can freely change the error messages to your own liking.
+Besides from that, you can freely change the error messages to your own liking.

 To change the config of the error handling, you must call the static method `initErrorHandler(string $env='production', array $error_types=[])`, which will basically set your specified configs, **before** you are instantiating the class.